 Air or Dry Excavation is the process of using compressed air to disturb the earth’s soil which is then vacuumed up into a debris tank.
 Air excavation can be slower than hydro excavation, but it does allow the debris to be used back into the hole.

 Explore the benefits of our Air Vacuum Trucks for cleaner and safer excavation

-Water-less excavating unit that can excavate like a hydrovac without the mess and most importantly without the disposal time and costs.
+Air excavating units excavate like a hydrovac without the mess – and most importantly without the disposal time and costs.
 This unit can be utilized in place of a hydrovac on any project that requires a hydrovac.

-There are many advantages to using this unit first and foremost that the waste is dry so it can be left on site saving disposal and unnecessary travel charges.
+There are many advantages to using this unit.
+First and foremost, the waste is dry so it can be left on site, saving disposal and unnecessary travel charges.
 The removed fill can be put back in to place and tamped if required to return the excavation to pre-excavated condition.
-Since this unit doesn’t use water the excavated hole is dry for a safer and cleaner work environment.
-Underground utilities won’t be damaged by either water or tools.
+Since this unit doesn’t use water, the excavated hole is dry for a safer and cleaner working environment.

 Sub Surface Utility Location Services (Potholing)

 Discovery’s Subsurface Utility Location Services (also known as potholing or daylighting) is a non-mechanical process that enables underground utilities to be exposed and documented before any construction or installation project begins.
 This provides the exact horizontal and vertical location, type and depth of all existing utilities that are currently in the ground that need to be located before any new construction project begins.

 Our process is fast, precise and reduces project costs related to the risks caused by inaccurate underground information.
 Using our air and hydro excavation services does less damage to the surrounding soil than mechanical excavation which minimizes site restoration and expense.

 Discovery Hydrovac offers industry leading hydro excavation services – available today!
 It is a non-mechanical, non-destructive process that virtually eliminates any risk of underground utility damage.